 • If nausea and/or diarrhea are present: Consume only clear liquids, soups, or juices as tolerated.
 Again, fluids are critical to prevent dehydration.

-• If you need more guidance, or want to know about natural treatments for prevention like vitamin A, D, C, or amino acids that might be appropriate, and are a patient of the clinic, you may schedule a phone appointment.
+• If you need more guidance, or want to know about supportive care nutritional support of your immune competence, and are a patient of the clinic, you may schedule an appointment.
 If you are not a patient of our clinic, reach out to your regular doctor.